-The Swedish Energy Agency (Energimyndigheten) is the Swedish competent authority pursuant to Regulation (EU) 2019/941 of the European Parliament and of the Council of 5 June 2019 on risk-preparedness in the electricity sector and repealing Directive 2005/89/EC1, hereinafter referred to as the Risk Preparedness Regulation.
+The Swedish Energy Agency (Energimyndigheten) is the Swedish competent authority pursuant to Regulation (EU) 2019/941 of the European Parliament and of the Council of 5 June 2019 on riskpreparedness in the electricity sector and repealing Directive 2005/89/EC1, hereinafter referred to as the Risk Preparedness Regulation.
 The term risk-preparedness plan is the term used by the European Commission in the English version of the Risk Preparedness Regulation.
 The Swedish Energy Agency is responsible for drawing up this plan.

 The background is the increasingly interconnected electricity markets and systems, which mean that managing electricity crises can no longer be considered a purely national task.
+There is also sector connections towards, for example, gas and district heating.
 In order to ensure a common strategy for electricity crisis prevention and management in the region, the competent authorities of each Member State shall draw up a risk-preparedness plan.
 The regulation requires Member States to cooperate, at regional level and, where applicable, bilaterally, in a spirit of solidarity.